armoniax/amax.whitepaper/amax.whitepaper-en.md

 - modularized and extensible
 - customizable and configurable

-Armonia's founding team believes it takes a multichain blockchain platform technology to achieve the above objectives, which thence can service every individual and business user from all around the world.
-It is also under Armonia's founding team's belief that the to-be-built metaverse will be a truly decentralized, open and multi-chain universe which harbors users, assets and transactions and smart-contract based etc mission critical DApps.
+Armonia's founding team believes it takes a multichain blockchain platform technology to achieve the above objectives so as to serve every individual and business user from all around the world.
+It is also under Armonia's founding team's belief that the to-be-built metaverse will be a truly decentralized, open and multi-chain universe which harbors users, assets, transactions and smart-contract based, mission-critical DApps.

 ## Objecives & Principles
 Armonia is a mother-and-children multichain blockchain platform, wherein there's Armonia Meta Chain o (`AMC`) which is the mother chain to to all other soverign Armonia Child Chains (`ACC`).
 Armonia Meta Chain is designed to be the most secure, highly performant but requiring very low to zero transaction fees.
 It also supports inter-blockchain brdiging for assets to be mirrowed from one to another in order to support numerous DAPPs to be built on top the platform.
 Under a multichain architecture, Armonia is poised to support at least one billion users worldwide.